ISS Commander's Log

 • What actions do you take everyday to be more sustainable?
 Could you drink your recycled urine like astronauts do?

-Share with us your earthly experiences! #ISSCommandersLog
+Share your earthly experiences with us! #ISSCommandersLog

 Log Entry #1